storj/storj/docs/design/kademlia_audit_gating.md

 ## Rationale

-To help prevent Sybill Attacks where bad Nodes fill the routing tables and push out good Nodes.
+To help prevent Sybill Attacks where bad Nodes fill the routing tables, push out good Nodes, and propogate themselves across the network into the majority of routing tables, essentially voiding the DHT.

 ## Implementation